caseyamcl/wosclient/README.md

 ### Instantiating with a custom Guzzle 6 client instance

 You may wish to use your own Guzzle 6 Client instance to make requests to the WOS server.
+Some examples of why you may wish to do this include:

-For example, if you have setup your own middleware, or wish to use custom HTTP request default values (such as `connect_timeout`).
+* uou have setup your own request/response middleware, or
+* you wish to use custom HTTP request default values (such as `connect_timeout`), or
+* you wish to gain access to HTTP `Response` objects during the request/response cycle

 To do this, simply use the main constructor for the `WosClient\WosClient` class instead of the `build()` constructor.

-The `base_uri` parameter **MUST** be set in your Guzzle client class.
+The `base_uri` parameter **MUST** be set in your Guzzle client class, or the library will throw a `RuntimeException` during object construction.
+This value must be the URL for one of your WOS nodes.

 You also may wish to set the `x-ddn-policy` header, so that you do not need to specify it for each request:

 ```php